 Last but not least, think about your ideal vision.
 What is your ideal vision for your life?

 Whenever you get distracted by naysayers, it’s only because you’ve taken your eyes off your goals.
 If that’s the case, all you need to do is to look back at them.
 Recall what exactly you want to achieve.
 Think about what exactly you want to get out of your life.
-Then ask yourself if it’s worth it to put them on hold because of a couple of naysayers.
-The answer is always a clear ‘no’ to me.
+Then, ask yourself if it’s worth it to put your goals on hold because of a couple of naysayers.
+For me, the answer is always clear and simple: it’s a “no.”

-Don’t deny yourself of the life you should live just because of these people.
+Don’t deny yourself of the life you should live just because of naysayers.
 At the same time, make sure you’re not being a naysayer to others.
 When people share their goals with you, be sure to be encouraging and supportive to them.
 Don’t be a wet blanket to others just as you don’t want others to be a wet blanket to you.

 I’d like to leave you with this quote by John Eliot: